Ticketedmoon/merciless-mario/README.md

 Date: `07/11/2023`

-- Added Ammunition System, where the player must reload upon firing of all bullets in the current magazine .
+- Added Ammunition System, where the player must reload upon firing of all bullets in the current magazine.
-- Added gun fire and reload sfx
+- Added gun fire and reload sfx.
 - Added ammo text rendering into the UI (temporary) for resource visibility.

 ![Tue 07 Nov 2023 20:48:03 GMT](https://github.com/Ticketedmoon/merciless-mario/assets/21260839/56a5335d-fe5b-4360-a6af-7c3965c4edf9)